 In fact, states DeMille, “This system of doing things at the right level, and only at the right level, is the key to maintaining freedom and applying wisdom on nearly every issue.”

 - Consuming raw milk, heritage pork, or prepared food items from small farms and cottage businesses?
-Level D.
+Level D – individual issue.

 - Oversight of any use of deadly force?
-Levels A-D.
+Levels A-C, depending on who is using the force.

 - GMO labeling out of the right-to-know and the precautionary principle?
-Levels A-C.
+Levels A-B, since most food is distributed nationally or regionally.

 - Use of private property to grow food gardens?
 Level D.